 Secchi disk transparency varies greatly among the ecoregions of Indiana (Figure 12).
-The median summertime transparency for monitored lakes in the Central Cornbelt Plains (Ecoregion 54) was 3.9 feet.
+The median summertime transparency for monitored lakes in the Central Corn belt Plains (Ecoregion 54) was 4.3 feet.
 This ecoregion has a limited number of shallow lakes that are subject to resuspension of sediments.
-The majority of land in this region is cultivated for feed crops (corn, soybeans, feed grains).
+Most land in this region is cultivated for feed crops (corn, soybeans, feed grains).